zenml-io/zenml/docs/book/extending-zenml/orchestrator.md

 executing a step, a `PythonOperator` is created which contains a `_step_callable`.
 This `_step_callable` will ultimately execute the `self.run_step(...)` method of the orchestrator.
 The PythonOperators are assembled into an AirflowDag which is returned.
-Through some airflow magic, this dag is loaded by the connected instance of airflow and orchestration of this dag is performed either directly or on a set schedule.
+Through some Airflow magic, this DAG is loaded by the connected instance of Airflow and orchestration of this DAG is performed either directly or on a set schedule.

-## Container based Orchestration
+## Container-based Orchestration

-The `kubeflow` orchestrator is a great example of container based orchestration.
+The `kubeflow` orchestrator is a great example of container-based orchestration.
-In an implementation-specific method called `prepare_pipeline_deployment()` a docker image containing the complete project context is built.
+In an implementation-specific method called `prepare_pipeline_deployment()` a Docker image containing the complete project context is built.

-Within `prepare_or_run_pipeline()` a yaml file is created as an intermediary representation of the pipeline and uploaded to the kubeflow instance.
+Within `prepare_or_run_pipeline()` a yaml file is created as an intermediate representation of the pipeline and uploaded to the Kubeflow instance.
 To create this yaml file a callable is defined within which a `dsl.ContainerOp` is created for each step.
 This ContainerOp contains the container entrypoint command and arguments that will make the image run just the one step.